 Watch Domino’s session at Atlassian Summit!

-The recognized world leader in pizza delivery, Domino’s makes it easy for people to satisfy their hunger for delicious pizza.
+Domino’s makes it easy for people to satisfy their hunger for delicious pizza.
 Customers can order from Domino’s through their phone apps, Facebook, Twitter, Alexa, the Domino’s website, and more.
 To ensure a seamless customer experience no matter the platform, their IT team needed a way to streamline their DevOps process.

-Domino’s is a pizza company—and a technology-driven ecommerce giant, with $5.6 billion in digital sales in 2016.
-Domino’s IT team relies on DevOps best practices to get innovations into the hands of consumers and its people.
+The Domino’s IT team relies on DevOps best practices to get pizza delivery innovations into the hands of consumers around the world.
 Ensuring technology security used to be a speed bump in the DevOps workflow, with developers bringing security input into projects too late in the process.

 Joining the flow